-- B 80-89
+B - 80-89

-- C 70-79

-- D 60-69

-- F Below 60
+F - Below 60

 Grades will not be rounded when calculating the average (79.5 is not rounded to 80 and 89.5 is not rounded to 90).
-Graduate students are required to achieve an average of 80% (B) to successfully complete the course.
+Students are expected to achieve an average of 80% (B) to successfully complete the course.

-Late policy: 5% may be deducted each day an assignment is past due unless prior arrangements have been made with your course faculty.
+Late Policy: 5% will be deducted each day an assignment is past due unless prior arrangements have been made with your course faculty.
 Extenuating circumstances may apply.